Funk metal: Origins (early–mid 1980s)

 The self-titled 1984 debut album from Los Angeles band Red Hot Chili Peppers has been cited by some as the first truly funk metal or punk-funk release.
 Unlike with earlier funk rock albums from the 1970s and the early 1980s, it included elements of both punk and hip hop.
 At that point, the band were already signed to the major label Capitol Records.
 Faith No More released their independent debut We Care a Lot the following year.
 Like with the Red Hot Chili Peppers' debut, it also mixed funk, hip hop and punk music.
 While Faith No More originated from San Francisco's punk scene of the early 1980s, their guitarist Jim Martin was connected to the city's thrash metal scene, adding heavier influences to the band's sound.
 According to Louder Sound, Faith No More, Fishbone and Red Hot Chili Peppers "pre-dated the funk metal gold rush" of the very late 1980s and early 1990s, when major labels began signing bands associated with the sound.
 In 1988, Neil Perry of Sounds Magazine referred to Faith No More's 1987 major label debut Introduce Yourself as "a breathtaking harmonisation of molten metal guitar, deadly dance rhythms and poignant, pointed lyrics".
 On the Red Hot Chili Peppers' album The Uplift Mofo Party Plan, released the same year, guitarist Hillel Slovak started to experiment with sounds other than punk rock/hard rock, including thrash metal.
 During late 1987, Faith No More and the Red Hot Chili Peppers toured together in support of these two albums.
 Martin recalled: "We were travelling in a box van with no windows.
 We drove all the way to the east coast for the first show.
 Flea asked me if we liked to smoke weed.
 I said: ‘Yes’ and he said: ‘We're going to get along just fine’.
 We did something like 52 dates in 56 days."
 Faith No More subsequently went on a solo tour of the United Kingdom in 1988.
-Following this tour, their singer Chuck Mosley (who is of African-American origin) was fired due to his increasingly erratic behavior.
+Following this tour, their singer Chuck Mosley was fired due to his increasingly erratic behavior.